junxit/us-congress-bills-111/metadata.md

 - 2009-07-21 — Motion to reconsider laid on the table Agreed to without objection.
 - 2009-07-21 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 393 - 35 (Roll no. 598). (text: CR 7/20/2009 H8364-8365)
 - 2009-07-21 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 393 - 35 (Roll no. 598).(text: CR 7/20/2009 H8364-8365)
+- 2009-07-22 — Received in the Senate and Read twice and referred to the Committee on Energy and Natural Resources.